Computer-aided lean management: History

 Perhaps the best-developed evolution of the IDEF model beyond Toyota was at Boeing.
 Their project life-cycle process has grown into a rigorous software system that links people, tasks, tools, materials, and the environmental impact of any newly planned project, before any building is allowed to begin.
-Routinely, more than half of the time for any given project is spent building the precedence diagrams, or three-dimensional process maps, integrating with outside suppliers, and designing the implementation plan-all on the computer.
+Routinely, more than half of the time for any given project is spent building the precedence diagrams, or three-dimensional process maps, integrating with outside suppliers, and designing the implementation plan–all on the computer.
 Once real activity is initiated, an action tracker is used to monitor inputs and outputs versus the schedule and delivery metrics in real time throughout the organization.
 When the execution of a new airplane design begins, it is so well organized that it consistently cuts both costs and build time in half for each successive generation of airframe.
-And, of course, it is paperless.
 Boeing created a complex lean management process called 'define and control airplane configuration/manufacturing resource management' (DCAC/MRM).
 The process was built with the help of the operations research and computer sciences departments of the University of Pittsburgh.
 The manufacture of the Boeing 777 was ultimately a success, and it became the precursor to succeeding generations of CALM at Boeing.
-Boeing is four generations beyond that airplane now, and they have succeeded in cutting the time and cost for each new generation of airplane.
-Boeing’s successes in conversion from inefficient silos of manufacturing to a lean and efficient operation have become legendary.

 The methodology of CALM has recently been applied to field orientated infrastructure based businesses with highly interdependent systems, such as electric utilities where a smart grid concept is being researched and developed.
 The management of infrastructure-based industries like oil, gas, electricity, water, transportation, and renewables requires massive investments in interdependent, physical infrastructure, as well as simultaneous attention to disparate market forces.
-In infrastructure businesses that manage field assets, uncertainty is the prime impediment to profitability, rather than the maintenance of efficient supply chains or the management of factory assembly lines.
+In infrastructure businesses that manage field assets, uncertainty is the biggest impediment to profitability, rather than the maintenance of efficient supply chains or the management of factory assembly lines.
 These businesses are dominated by risk from uncertainties such as weather, market variations, transportation disruptions, government actions, logistic difficulties, geology, and asset reliability.
 CALM has been applied to deal with these types of infrastructure based challenges.